yairm210/Unciv-IV-mod/README.md

 ## Credits

-All images are from The Noun Project, Creative Commons, unless otherwise specified
+All images are from The Noun Project, Creative Commons, unless otherwise specified.
+[Preview image](https://www.steamgriddb.com/grid/209041) image from Gray Mess.

 #### Buildings